Road map for the tuning of hadronic interaction models with accelerator-based and astroparticle data: Introduction

-This review is based on discussions among representatives of particle and astroparticle physics during a workshop in Wuppertal that focused more generally on the deficits and tuning of hadronic interaction models.
-As a result, we present for the first time a road map showing how to tune event generators simultaneously using data from both accelerators and astroparticle physics experiments.
+In this report, we present for the first time a road map showing how to tune event generators simultaneously using data from both accelerators and astroparticle physics experiments.
 In \autoref{sec:event generators}, we summarize the theoretical approaches implemented in current event generators and recent developments towards event generators that are applicable to both high-energy and astroparticle physics.
 In \autoref{sec:particle transport}, we summarize recent developments in the simulation of particle transport in matter, which are essential for the interpretation of high-energy astroparticle experiments and for global tuning.
 In \autoref{sec:input from experiments}, we give an overview of the most important measurements from accelerator and astroparticle experiments that provide input for global tuning.
 In \autoref{sec:tuning}, we summarize the current state of tuning of event generators and discuss how the tools involved need to be extended or replaced to enable global tuning, followed by a discussion of current challenges and possible solutions to achieve global tuning in \autoref{sec:combination}.
 We conclude with a summary in \autoref{sec:summary}.